 Default Services Installation and Optimisation

 For some programs to work properly they need certain services to run.
-In this part of the manual I will show you how to install these services.
+In this part of the chapter we will show you how to install these services.

 Accessing Server: PuTTY

-Since we installed the SSH service together with the operating server we can use putty to connect to the server.
-Download putty from the internet and execute the exe.
+Even though this is not a service on the server, it is still an important one.
+As the server does not have a graphical interface, we will need a third party program to connect to the server.
+This program does not necessarily have to be PuTTY, but any program in which we can access the command line will do.
+We chose for PuTTY since it is a free, lightweight program that does the trick, but again, this is entirely up to you.
+Since we installed the SSH service together with the operating server we can use PuTTY to connect to the server.
+Download PuTTY from their website and execute the file with the .exe extension.

-Enter the servers IP address in the Host Name field.
-And press open to connect.
+Enter the server’s IP address in the Host Name field.
+And press ‘open’ to connect.